 Is there anything more Pet Owners can do?

 Yes!
 Learn about the region’s potential risks and develop your family plan.
-The Emergency Management BC website offers extensive information from neighbourhood disaster planning to hands on training opportunities.
+The provincial government’s pet emergency preparedness webpage offers some useful information and links.
 Consider an update to your First Aid certification, and enroll in a Pet or Canine First Aid Course.
 If you feel confident, notify your Veterinarian of your willingness to volunteer in the event of disaster.

 All pets are vulnerable to man-made devastation or natural disaster.
 Pets depend on their people to care enough to protect them.
 To learn more about disaster planning for pets, and how pet owners can fulfill this responsibility, please visit NOAH’s Wish; BC SPCA: Disaster Strikes, and The Humane Society of the United States: Disaster Planning For Pets.
 During a disaster, be ready.
 Know what to do.